conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Role
 ----
-Maintain and improve the documentation; review, organize and help with documentation related issues.
+Maintain and improve the documentation.
+Review, organize and help with documentation related issues.

 Charter
 -------